 Is congratulations in order for you or someone you know?
 This article is an important overview for the women and men oilers who are expecting a beautiful child to join their family within the next few months.
 It will also be beneficial for their loved ones who wish to learn more on how to support them in their wellness journey for a happy, healthy bundle of joy!

-Last week, I began posting answers to common questions that I receive from my oily team members and fellow oil lovers.
+Last week, I began posting answers to common questions that I receive from my fellow oil lovers.
 This is in hopes that those who may have similar questions, but were too shy to reach out, may also benefit.
 I am also looking forward to learn more from those with their own experience on the topics covered who share their comments below!